 Coffey County Hospital is a 25-bed critical access hospital, founded in 1954 in Burlington.
 CCH earned national accreditation in July of 2017.
-Our fifteen staff physicians, physician assistants, and nurse practitioners offer unparalleled care in state-of-the-art facilities.
+Our fourteen staff physicians, physician assistants, and nurse practitioners offer unparalleled care in state-of-the-art facilities.
 Thirteen of the region's top medical specialists offer outpatient services at Coffey County Hospital.

 Our continuum of care also includes CHS Rehabilitation & Wellness Services, a home health agency, countywide emergency medical services, and five medical clinics.

 Coffey County Hospital was founded in June 1954 as a church-sponsored hospital with 22 beds, an emergency room, two operating rooms, a laboratory, and a radiology department.
 The hospital was purchased by Coffey County in 1967.

 Coffey County purchases the hospital and appoints a board of trustees to oversee operations.